ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 tar -cjvf /storage/backups/home-server-backup-ssh-`date +%m-%d-%Y`.bz2 --exclude="/storage/docker-root" --exclude="*.log" --exclude="storage/backups" /storage
 ```

-The easiest, but downtime causing, backup method of the SD card is to just use `dd` or an app to copy the whole SD card to an image file.
+The easiest, but downtime causing, backup method for the SD card is to just use `dd` or an app to copy the whole SD card to an image file.
+This point in the guide is a good time to do it since pretty much anything else you'll need to change will be through docker.

 I was going to type up a guide for this, but realized there are a ton out there that do a better job and have screenshots.
 So just use something [like this](https://medium.com/@ccarnino/backup-raspberry-pi-sd-card-on-macos-the-2019-simple-way-to-clone-1517af972ca5).
 Or [this](https://pimylifeup.com/backup-raspberry-pi/).